vidi012/demoapp/README.md

-# Java-Login-Web-Application - random commit
+# Java-Login-Web-Application - random commit1
 This is a simple demonstration project to showcase conatinerization of Java web application in docker and Kubernetes environment.